 Marco explained that when he was younger, he would sit inside Taverna Azzura and gaze out at curious tourists, all of whom were peering in inquisitively, but none of whom were brave enough to actually go inside and order a drink.

-Taverna Azzura, he said, is a must-visit, and as somebody who has taken many a €1 shot at the sticky bar, I can confirm that this is true.
+Taverna Azzura, he said, is a must-visit, and as somebody who has taken many a 1 EUR shot at the sticky bar, I can confirm that this is true.

 Sangue is a kind of dessert wine with a pungent smell similar to Sherry, served to us from repurposed water coolers in white plastic cups.

 ‘I – probably wouldn’t buy this again,’ I grimaced, taking another couple of sips before laying my cup down on the bar.

-Usually, I’d drink €1 wine no matter the taste, but when you can get an ice cold bottle of Forst beer for the same price, it’s no competition – sorry Sangue, you’re not for me.
+Usually, I’d drink 1 EUR wine no matter the taste, but when you can get an ice cold bottle of beer for the same price, it’s no competition – sorry, not sorry.

 And what is this speciality, you ask?

-Made with chopped veal lung, spleen and trachea that have been boiled and fried with lard, Pani ca’ Meusa was brought to Palermo by the Jews in the 13th century and is about as authentic as you can get when it comes to Palermo street food.
+Made with chopped veal lung, spleen, and trachea that have been boiled and fried with lard, Pani ca’ Meusa was brought to Palermo by the Jews in the 13th century and is about as authentic as you can get when it comes to street food in Palermo.

-The mixture is left to bubble away in a large pot before being slapped onto a sesame seeded bun, squirted with a dash of lemon juice and a generous helping of salted ricotta cheese.
+The mixture is left to bubble away in a large pot before being slapped onto a sesame seeded bun, squirted with a dash of lemon juice, and a generous helping of salted ricotta cheese.